Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 Download the Update for Windows Server 2008 R2 SP1 for x64-based systems package now.

-To enable RDP 8.0 on a remote computer that is running Windows 7 SP1, follow these steps:
+To enable RDP 8.0 on a remote computer that's running Windows 7 SP1, follow these steps:

-Note The following instructions are applicable only for remote computers that are running Windows 7 SP1.
+Note The following instructions are applicable only to remote computers that are running Windows 7 SP1.

 1. Install the appropriate version of the update package by running the Windows6.1-KB2592687 update file.